 The purpose of this document is to clarify what that relationship with CBRL looks like in practice, who you are answerable to, what is expected of you, and what support you can expect from CBRL.
 As such, Research Governance is defined as the processes and policies that define the relationship between the researcher, the lead contact or manager at CBRL, and CBRL as an organisation.
 While researcher relationships are often mutually beneficial, friendly, semi-formal and long-term, all of which CBRL recognises as positive, formalising the relationship for the duration of the researcher's project provides important clarity around responsibility, process and best practice.

 3.2.1 Relationships

-Research governance formalises the relationship between the researcher, their CBRL lead contact, CBRL as an organisation and (where applicable) the researcher's home institution.
-In most situations, the "organisation" of CBRL will be represented by the Research Committee.
+In most situations, the "organisation" of CBRL will be represented by the Research Subcommittee.

 3.2.2 Lead contacts